acivang/lang2idl/README.md

       cs2idl "cs files or dir path" // the files path is not must if current folder had cs files.
       ```

+    Before execute follows command, you need change the json idl file name as a package name, for example:nofdev-userfacade.

   * create typescript from json idl:

       ```console